 Breakfast is eaten, teeth are brushed, school clothes are on and shoes are tied.
 It’s time to head to the bus stop or car, but then it happens: huge tears roll down the face of your child, who says, “No, Mom,” or “No, Dad, I can’t go to school today.”
 What’s this school refusal about, and what’s a parent to do?

 This is a struggle many parents are facing with a new school year underway.
+And this year is especially stressful, since many kids haven’t had in-person school in over a year.
 Child and adolescent psychiatrist Vishal Madaan, MD is familiar with this challenge, and I met with him to discuss the causes and recommended solutions.

 School Refusal Doesn’t Look the Same for Every Child